shakeel-faiz/FF/10Oct-09/02-chr-cryengine.md

 11.  **.xml**: XML files may be used for various configurations and data definitions within CryENGINE, such as game logic, AI behavior, and more.

-12.  **.pak**: PAK files are archive files used to package game assets and resources, making it more efficient for game distribution and loading.
+12.  **.pak**: [PAK files](/game/pak/) are archive files used to package game assets and resources, making it more efficient for game distribution and loading.

+## How to open CHR file?

+Programs that open CHR files include

+- **Crytek CryENGINE SDK** (Free Trial) for Windows